Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Experimental overview

 \subsection{Spallation at the multifragmentation threshold}

 A first inclusive technique of disentangling reaction processes on the basis of longitudinal-velocity spectra was introduced for distinguishing the average characteristics of the fission fragments from those of the evaporation residues~\cite{Enqvist01,Bernas03}, in inverse-kinematic experiments at the FRagment Separator~\cite{Geissel92,Schmidt87} at GSI in Darmstadt.
 Concerning spallation at the multifragmentation threshold, still with the same facility and experimental approach, the kinematic and production properties of intermediate-mass fragments were deduced in an inclusive experiment for the reaction $^{56}$Fe$+$ hydrogen at 1 GeV per nucleon~\cite{Napolitani04,Villagrasa07}.
 With the purpose of reconstructing the invariant-velocity spectra of intermediate-mass fragments from inclusive kinematic observables, a simple procedure of analysis of the longitudinal-velocity spectra was introduced: it was based on the assumption that all exit channels were associated to the same value of the linear momentum transfer for one individual nuclide formed as a final product.
-The experimental results revealed mixed signals of multifragmentation and fission~\cite{Napolitani04}, which could however not be quantified in their relative share and identified separately; a possible disentangling of the two exit channels in terms of kinematic and thermal properties could be proposed only through the comparison with a statistical model.
+The experimental results revealed mixed signals of multifragmentation and fission~\cite{Napolitani04}, which could however not be quantified in their relative share and identified separately; a possible disentangling of the two exit channels in terms of kinematic and thermal properties could only be suggested through the comparison with a statistical model.
 The same system was also the object of an exclusive experiment at ALADIN~\cite{LeGentil08} at GSI.
-Profiting from particle correlations, still not reinforced by kinematic observables, it confirmed the mostly binary character of the production of intermediate-mass fragments and the presence of a few decays with larger fragment multiplicity.
+Profiting from particle correlations, but not reinforced by kinematic observables, it confirmed that intermediate-mass fragments were prevalently produced in binary decays, and also revealed the presence of a few decays with larger fragment multiplicity.
 Also in this case, the analysis of the reaction mechanism was discussed on the basis of statistical models.